 Generally toning exercises are recommended every other day, with a recovery day in between.
+Your ab muscles are striated, skeletal muscles just like most muscles you work during a workout.
+These muscles need a recovery period to reduce microtrauma and shortening caused by overuse.
 During recovery, usually 24-72 hours, your muscles repair.
 This is when the progress is made!
 As you can see the recovery period is just as important as the workout.
 The recovery period depends on the type and intensity of the workout.
 Any soreness after the exercise is caused by micro trauma to the muscle fibers and the resulting inflammation.

 Should you do abs everyday?
-Yes and no. Certain ab exercises that recruit your Transverse Abdominis TA are crucial to the functionality of your core, so you should do these everyday.
+Yes and no. Certain ab exercises that recruit your Transverse Abdominis TA are crucial to the functionality of your core, so you can do these more often.
+They are crucial to your posture.
 Every time you take a step, climb a stair, reach overhead, cough or laugh so hard you cry, these lovely little muscles are kicking in.
 The problem is that we are not taught how to correctly and selectively strengthen the TA.

 Because the TA is known as the corset muscle, it is the one we want to hit up to get those pre-mommy tummies back.
 We need to train all four of our abdominal muscles (TA, rectus abdominis, internal and external oblique), but the TA is essential for getting a flatter tummy and kicking the “bread loaf”.

 Use these 4 ab exercises several times a week, these TA exercises are okay to do a few days in a row!
 Please note, these exercise are not done until fatigue or failure.
 They are used to create a connection between your brain and core musculature.
 You can read all about this in our free Ab Rehab Guide.

 Setup: Begin lying on your back with your knees bent, feet resting on the floor